Road to Greater Independence

 Empathy

 It all starts with Empathy.
-Rather than "sympathizing" with your student's needs, empathize with who they are and realize that you are going to be a very important part of their "road to greater independence".
+Rather than "sympathizing" with your student's needs, empathize with who they are and recognize that you will be a very important part of their "road to greater independence".

 Emotions

-Emotions and how they are handled (regulation & dysregulation) by our neurodiverse students may differ greatly from those of our neurotypical students.
-Everything that we do is an "emotional" activity and so we need to be aware of these differences and how to properly and appropriately react to them.
+Emotions and how our neurodiverse students handle them (regulation & dysregulation) may differ greatly from those of our neurotypical students.
+Everything we do is an “emotional" activity, so we need to be aware of these differences and how to respond appropriately.

 Engagement

-Humans are relational beings and therefore we need to Engage with our student.
-Although the student may have initial difficulty engaging in this new professional relationship, the instructor can't give up.
+Humans are relational beings, and therefore, we need to Engage with our students.
+Although the student may initially have difficulty engaging in this new professional relationship, the instructor shouldn’t give up.

 Endurance